Logo Texture Analysis

 Originally, the discrete Hough transform was defined only for binary (bitonal, 1-pixel) images.
 In a first step, grayscale images are converted to binary images by an edge filter before the Hough transform is carried out.
 Since Kikuchi patterns are gray-scale and not binary images, a Hough transform is, strictly speaking, not well suited for band detection.
 Of course, a gray-scale Kikuchi pattern can be reduced to a binary pattern, and then Hough transformed.
 The result is a significant loss of information, especially with respect to the band profile used to evaluate a meaningful Pattern Quality (PQ).
 On the other hand, the speed is increased by about a factor of 1/3, depending on the threshold of binarization (0 or 1) of the intensity levels.
 Another disadvantage of applying a Hough transform to binary Kikuchi patterns is a lower accuracy of orientation data.
 A better approach to increase speed, at the expense of accuracy, is to work with a higher binning rate, e.g. 60x60 pixels instead of 100x100 or more pixels per pattern.

 The discrete Hough transform was therefore "modified" in [5] to account for and evaluate gray-scale patterns.
-Thus the Hough transformation loses the advantage of high speed by skipping pixels with zero intensity.
-The result is quite similar to that of the direct Radon transformation without the run-length filter as discussed above.
+Thus it loses the advantage of high speed by skipping pixels with zero intensity.
+The result is quite similar to that of the Radon transformation without the run-length filter as discussed above.
 The theory and implementations of Radon and Hough transformations are presented in detail in [6, 7].
 The Hough transformation and, moreover, its modification for grayscales are special cases of the Radon transformation.
-The essential difference between the Radon transform and the "modified" Hough transform in BKP analysis lies in the method of how the transformed domains are constructed from the image domain and rounding of values is carried out.
+The essential difference between the Radon transform and the "modified" Hough transform in BKP analysis lies in the method of how the transformed domains are constructed from the image domain.

 Transmission-, Backscatter- and Channeling-Patterns